 Do you have a coach?

 We do not have professional coaches yet.
 Lacrosse teams are the ones who train our sports leaders so they can support their teams in their communities.
-Hopefully, this year we will have many lacrosse players who want to come to Guatemala to volunteer their time to help with the development of lacrosse in Guatemala.
+Hopefully, this year we will have many lacrosse players who want to come to volunteer their time to help with the development of lacrosse in Guatemala.

 How can players, coaches, and anybody that wants to show their support and appreciation get in contact with you?